 Finally, I do not want to forget to point out the double compatibility that it has, being able to send data through Bluetooth and ANT+, something that is obviously the way forward in the industry but that Stages adopted a few years ago.

-But... there's always a but, isn't there?
-Stages wasn't going to be less and he also has some important "buts".
+But... there's always a but, right?
+Stages was not going to be less and also has some important "buts".
 These are things that, before spending so much money on a power meter on which you will base your training and competitions from now on, you should take into account.

 - Measure only one leg, the left one, and multiply the power by two.
 I don't take it as a failure, because obviously that's the first thing you know about Stages.
 In my case there are differences in the total power, both in the final average power and during training (although to a lesser extent).
 The reason is that my power distribution is simply not fully balanced.